gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 to ask us questions if you're not sure where to put a new article in the directory structure.

-Before you begin writing, make sure to read the article style guide below.
+Before you begin writing, make sure to read the rest of this style guide.

-# How to contribute
+# How to submit a PR

 You can create a PR with your draft article (or edits on an existing article) in two ways: